 Fake sea moss stems can have thickness double to triple the size of real sea moss – approximately around 4mm to 10mm in diameter.

 Real sea moss has a fishy or sea-like smell.
 But this can be hard or soft depending on the particular specie and where it’s sourced From.

-Pool grown sea moss on the other hand has a synthetic or chemical-like smell to it.
-It’s almost like the smell you get when you unpack a new Tee shirt (on the mild spectrum of the scale) to smelling horribly and harshly like a burnt leather.
+Pool-grown sea moss on the other hand has a synthetic or chemical-like smell to it.
+It’s almost like the smell you get when you unpack a new Tee shirt (on the mild spectrum of the scale) to smelling horribly and harshly like burnt leather.

-Some producers of Pool grown sea moss often go as far as adding sea weed to the sea moss to give it a fake “sea” or fishy smell, and giving it the impression it came form the ocean.
+Some producers of Pool grown sea moss often go as far as adding seaweed to the sea moss to give it a fake “sea” or fishy smell and give it the impression it came from the ocean.

 - Sea vs Chemical

-While fake sea moss has chemical or synthetic taste.
+However, fake sea moss has a chemical or synthetic taste.

 - Slightly Salty vs Too Salty

 Real sea moss has sea salt on it but doesn’t taste overly salty.